Introduction

 Please review the College’s documents pertaining to student records, privacy, and collection of information:

-Personal Information and Protection of Privacy Policy and Regulations
+Personal Information And Protection Of Privacy Adm-P088

 Please contact your advisor if you have additional questions.